vre-hub/vre-hub.github.io/docs/rucio.md

 ```console
 $ rucio whoami
 ```
-You should see your username being recognised.
-If it is your first time using tokens, you will be redirected to a link starting with  'https://escape-rucio-auth.cern.ch/auth/...', click on it and choose the duration of your token.
+you should see your username being recognised.
+If it is your first time using tokens, you will be redirected to a link starting with  'https://escape-rucio-auth.cern.ch/auth/...'; click on it and choose the duration of your token.
 You should be all set up to run your rucio commands!

 ## 2. Docker image installation

 Docker needs to be installed following the [Docker installation](https://docs.docker.com/get-docker/) instructions.
 The procedure will change depending on your operating system.
 The Docker file will extend the Rucio image and will enable the user to interact with the Data Lake.
-Further information can be found [here](https://github.com/cern-vre/containers/tree/main/rucio-client).
+Further information can be found [here](https://github.com/vre-hub/vre/blob/main/containers/rucio-client).
 The Docker image for this project can be pulled with:

 ```console
 $ docker pull ghcr.io/vre-hub/vre-rucio-client:latest
 ```
-The image is hosted [here](https://github.com/cern-vre/containers/tree/main/rucio-client).
+The image is hosted [here](https://github.com/vre-hub/vre/pkgs/container/vre-rucio-client).

 A default Rucio `/opt/rucio/etc/rucio.cfg` file is incorporated into the image and supplied to the container when it is run.
 The values from this default can be partially or fully overridden by either specifying parameters as environment variables or by mounting a bespoke configuration file.

 The -v option is a volume mount, which mounts your certificates from your local directory into the docker container.
 Make sure to specify the correct origin folder for the certificates, otherwise the command will generate an empty directory inside the container!

 **To UPLOAD data from the local machine where the Docker container is running to the Rucio Data Lake, you will need to add that directory as a volume mount (with the -v tag) to the container for it to be accessible inside the container.
-Follow the commands that follow.**
+Follow the commands that below.**

 To see whether you initialized the Docker container correctly, refer to the [Docker documentation](https://docs.docker.com/get-started/).
 For example, you could run: